Spencer Steer Player Props: Reds vs. Pirates

 Pirates Pitching Rankings (2022)

-- Hill will start for the Pirates, his first of the season.
+- Velasquez will make his first start of the season for the Pirates.

-- The 43-year-old left-hander started and threw six innings when he last appeared Monday, Oct.
-3 against the Tampa Bay Rays.
+- The 30-year-old right-hander pitched in relief and threw 3 1/3 innings in his last appearance on Wednesday, Oct.
+5 against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.